Sean Malone: Music

 After the band's first split, Malone continued to work as a session bassist, performing on over fifty records.
 He has also authored four books, "Music Theory for Bassists", "Dictionary Of Bass Grooves", "Rock Bass", and "A Portrait of Jaco: The Solos Collection" (a book of transcriptions of Jaco Pastorius' bass solos) for the Hal Leonard Corporation.
 In the academic field, Malone has papers on theory and music cognition published and given presentations at conferences such as the Society for Music Theory, The International Conference of Music and Gesture, and The Glenn Gould Conference, and has taught at the University of Central Missouri and Carnegie Mellon University as assistant professor of music theory.

 Malone made one album under his own name, Cortlandt, which was released in 1996 and reissued in 2007.
 He also assembled and recorded the Gordian Knot debut, Gordian Knot, released in 1999.
 The album has contributions from Trey Gunn (King Crimson), Ron Jarzombek (Watchtower, Spastic Ink, Blotted Science) and John Myung (Dream Theater).
 A second Gordian Knot album, Emergent, included performances from Bill Bruford (Yes, King Crimson), Jim Matheos (Fates Warning), and Steve Hackett (Genesis, GTR), as well as Cynic members Sean Reinert, Paul Masvidal and Jason Gobel.

 He re-joined Cynic with Reinert and Masvidal in May 2008 and recorded on their comeback album titled Traced in Air, which received very high critical acclaim.
 The album was released 14 years after the release of their previous and highly successful Focus.
 However, he did not tour with the band because of his university teaching priorities.
 In September 2011, Cynic confirmed that Malone has recorded on their EP titled Carbon-Based Anatomy.
 On December 12, 2012, Cynic announced that the band has entered the studio in a trio mode with Malone to record the new album, Kindly Bent to Free Us.

 In Vancouver on July 6, 2014, Malone performed live on stage with Cynic for the first time in 20 years since the Focus era.

 Other ventures

 Malone took a scholarly approach to the subject of pencils, and spent years documenting the cultural significance of the Eberhard Faber Blackwing 602 pencil.
 He also travelled around the US and Germany, interviewing both Eberhard Faber IV (head of Eberhard Faber in the US) and the late Count Anton von Faber-Castell (head of Faber-Castell in Germany).
-He was known in pencil circles as the creator of both Blackwing Pages and Contrapuntalism.
+He was known in pencil circles as the creator of both Blackwing Pages and the "Contrapuntalism" blog.

 Malone was interviewed on camera for the 2015 documentary film No. 2: The Story of the Pencil.
 He mentioned completing almost 300 pages of a pencil book, though he doubted the commercial viability.

 Malone was a Glenn Gould scholar.
 He restored and archived the Canadian Broadcasting Corporation Glenn Gould video recordings and documented his research about him.
 He published the article "Glenn Gould and the Nature of Competition" in Glenn Gould Magazine.